 If the Cathedral is not your usual place of worship, we recommend you contact your local parish (look under “C” for Catholic in the white pages of the ‘business’ phone book).

 Baptism is an important way of making a connection with your local parish and priest, and the future support your local community offers.
 This is especially important if you will be looking to send your child to the local Catholic school.
 If you already belong to another parish, then the baptism should take place there.

 For baptisms for children aged 7-12 years, we have the RCIC programme.
 Please contact firstname.lastname@example.org in the parish office for further information.

 The majority of Catholics are baptised into membership of the Church as a baby or child and grow up in an environment where the Church is always part of their lives.

-During the first centuries, the growth of the Church came very largely through the Baptism of adults.
+During the first centuries, the growth of the Church came largely through the baptism of adults.
 In recent years, the Church has returned to many of these first-century ceremonies for welcoming adults who seek baptism into the life of Christ.

-This journey of faith, this period of reflection and discovery, and the ceremonies that accompany it have been brought together in a programme the Church calls ‘The Rite of Christian Initiation of Adults’ or ‘RCIA’.
+This journey of faith, of reflection, discovery and the ceremonies that accompany it, have been brought together in a programme the Church calls ‘The Rite of Christian Initiation of Adults’ or ‘RCIA’.